Pleasant Valley State Prison (PVSP)

 PVSP provides professional medical and mental health services in modern facilities for those patients identified through medical intervention.
 Our licensed Correctional Treatment Center provides short-term inpatient medical care, diagnostic evaluation, and treatment of patients, including those in need of intervention in our Mental Health Crisis Bed housing.
 We are able to provide modern medical care for those inmates patients designated as low to medical risk.

-Scott Frauenheim has been warden or acting warden at Pleasant Valley State Prison since 2013.
+Ron Godwin has been acting warden at Pleasant Valley State Prison since November 2020.

 Toni Clarke is acting Chief Executive Officer at Pleasant Valley State Prison (PVSP).
 She began her career with the State of California 23 years ago and has held a variety of roles which include information technology where she fulfilled roles in End User Help Desk, User Support, Project Management and Implementation and Change Management.